Under Secretary, Tribal and Commercial Health Chickasaw Nation Department of Commerce

-Manager, Center of Land Stewardship The Samuel Roberts Noble Foundation
+Industry Relations and Stewardship Manager The Samuel Roberts Noble Foundation

-Chad Ellis is the Manager of the Center of Land Stewardship at the Noble Foundation.
-Efforts of the center are focused around collaboration and research with the purpose of building leaders, expanding knowledge, and developing tools to be used by producers to make informed decisions about land stewardship.
-Before coming to the Noble Foundation in 2012, Ellis was a Regional Rangeland Management Specialist for Natural Resources Conservation Service (USDA-NRCS) and primarily worked in the 15 central states at the Central National Technology Support Center (CNTSC).
+Chad Ellis is the Industry Relations and Stewardship Manager at the Noble Research Institute.
+The Institute, originally named the Samuel Roberts Noble Foundation, focuses around collaboration and research with the purpose of building leaders, expanding knowledge, and developing tools to be used by producers to make informed decisions about land stewardship.
+Before coming to the Noble Research Institute in 2012, Ellis was a Regional Rangeland Management Specialist for Natural Resources Conservation Service (USDA-NRCS) and primarily worked in the 15 central states at the Central National Technology Support Center (CNTSC).

 Executive Officer, General Counsel Chickasaw Nation Division of Commerce